 Education to the public is critical for advocacy - these are the societal records of the future!
 Though having said that, what has survived in hardcopy has largely been through luck, and the same thing I think will be the same for digital.
-The same issues exist with glass plate negatives, photographs and certain emulsions and even printed digital photographs, brittle paper, fading ink
+The same issues exist with glass plate negatives, photographs and certain emulsions and even printed digital photographs, brittle paper, fading ink etc.

-Grey Literature

-Semi-published research outputs such as blogs, dissertations, informal conference papers or commissioned reports which are not formally published but which can contain original and insightful contributions within scholarly communications

-Group: Research Outputs Trend in 2021: Consensus Decision Added to List: 2019 Trend towards reduced risk Previously: Critically Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended within three years, detailed assessment within one year.
-The loss of tools, data or services within this group would impact on people and sectors around the world.
-It would require a major effort to prevent or reduce losses in this group, possibly requiring the development of new preservation tools or techniques.
+Grey Literature Semi-published research outputs such as blogs, dissertations, informal conference papers or commissioned Alle Bill List contain original and insightful contributions within scholarly communications CRITICAL BED ENDANGERED Digital Strong Group: Research Outputs Trend in 2021: ↓ Towards reduced risk Consensus Decision Added to List: 2019 Trend in 2022: \rightarrow No change Previously: Critically Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group prevent or reduce losses in this assessment within one year. would impact on people and group, possibly requiring the sectors around the world. development of new preservation tools or techniques.